Roma Asrani

-Roma Asrani is an Indian former actress who mainly appeared in Malayalam films.
+Roma Asrani is a former Indian actress who mainly appeared in Malayalam films.
 Her career peaked between 2006 and 2011.
-She has acted in over 24 movies.
+She has acted in over 25 movies.

 Early life and career

+Roma was born as Roma Asrani in Tiruchirappalli, Tamil Nadu, into a Sindhi family.
+Her family has its roots in Delhi, and her parents were engaged in wholesale jewellery business.
+She was educated at St. Joseph's Anglo-Indian School, Trichy.
+She later earned a bachelor's degree in Commerce.

-Roma Asrani was born to Sindhi parents in Trichy, Tamil Nadu.
-She made her debut in the Telugu film Mr. Errababu in 2005.
+Roma made her debut in Telugu film Mr. Errababu in 2005.
 Her first film in Malayalam was Notebook (2006), directed by Rosshan Andrrews.
 Her second film was July 4 (2007), directed by Joshiy.
 Her third film Chocolate (2007) which she starred alongside Prithviraj Sukumaran was successful.
 She has also acted in a music video with Vineeth Sreenivasan.